 What is matrix GLA protein?

-- It is a protein that prevents calcium crystals (bone cells) from forming in the arteries
+- It is a protein that prevents calcium crystals (bone cells) from being deposited where it should not be.

 - Vitamin K2 is essential to activate this protein

 - If you are low in Vitamin K2, then this protein cannot do its job